Skin tags are harmless and often removed for cosmetic reasons.

 - Birt-Hogg-Dubé syndrome

-Birt-Hogg-Dubé (BHD) syndrome is a rare genetic condition characterized by skin tumors, including multiple fibrofolliculomas, trichodiscomas and acrochordon (skin tags).
-Patients with BHD tend to also develop carcinomas (cancerous tumors) in the kidneys and colon.3
+Birt-Hogg-Dubé (BHD) syndrome is a rare genetic condition characterized by skin tumors, including multiple fibrofolliculomas, trichodiscomas, and acrochordon, or skin tags.
+Carcinomas, or cancerous tumors, may also develop in the kidneys and colon.